Dianna Agron: Early life

 Dianna Elise Agron was born on April 30, 1986, in Savannah, Georgia, to Mary (née Barnes), a seamstress, and Ronald S. "Ron" Agron, a general manager of Hyatt hotels.
 Her father was born to a Jewish family, while her mother converted to Judaism before they married.
 Agron has a younger brother, Jason Agron, a photographer.
-She is Ashkenazi Jewish, of Russian-Jewish descent; her father's family were Jewish immigrants from Novgorod-Seversky in Ukraine, (Note: See select tweets from genealogist Jennifer Mendelsohn's thread.) and the family's original surname was Agronsky.
+She is Ashkenazi Jewish, of Ukrainian-Jewish descent; her father's family were Jewish immigrants from Novgorod-Seversky in Ukraine, (Note: See select tweets from genealogist Jennifer Mendelsohn's thread.) and the family's original surname was Agronsky.
 (Note: In 2010, Agron said that this name was altered by immigration officials at Ellis Island; Jennifer Mendelsohn, a board member of the Jewish Genealogy Society of Maryland and expert in Ashkenazi genealogy, researched Agron's family in 2019 and found records indicating that her great-grandfather arrived at Boston in 1906 as an infant and had his name changed sometime between 1910 and 1920 while living in Kansas City, Missouri.
 Mendelsohn presented documents and commentary in a tweet thread.
 Mendelsohn's research is supported by the database of the Agronsky family tree held by the Museum of the Jewish People at Beit Hatfutsot.
 The 2001 book Any Way Out also traces some history of the Kansas City Agronsky family.)
 She is distantly related to Gershon Agron and Martin Agronsky.
 (Note: Dianna Agron's great-great-great-great-grandfather was Shmuel Labe Agronsky.
 Gershon Agron and Martin Agronsky are also descended from Shmuel Labe Agronsky.
 In a database held by the Museum of the Jewish People at Beit Hatfutsot, family trees including #5343 and #1325 (both of which include Gershon Agron, Martin Agronsky, and Dianna Agron) descend from Shmuel Labe Agronsky.
 (Note: See Museum of the Jewish People at Beit Hatfutsot database personalities and trees.))
 Agron was raised in San Antonio, Texas, and Burlingame, California; her family lived in various hotels due to her father's career, but her mother made sure that Agron and her brother knew this was not the norm.
 Agron has said that there was always music from the 1960s and 1970s playing at their home, and that her mother sheltered her (though not her brother) from watching contemporary films and television even as a teenager, opting to let her watch mostly classic musicals because she felt they had "a certain amount of loveliness to [them]".
 Being exposed to the "fairytale" and "fantastical" image of Hollywood from these films influenced Agron's decision to pursue acting, while her interest in storytelling comes from seeing different lives unfold around her growing up in the "fishbowl environment" of hotels.

 Agron lived in the Hyatt Regency San Francisco Airport for seven years from the age of nine.